ilukasschneider/ALEJ-Search/README.md

     - metadata_index: stores title, headline and preview for every url encountered

 ## Search:
-- All the CSS done by ChatGPT (im too stupid for style)
 - Stemms search term
 - First searches the word_index and lists the urls
 - Then searches the metadata_index for infos about urls

 # Improvement Ideas
 - use more sophisticated ranking (pagerank maybe?)